aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

 };
 ```

 ---

-## Enums
+## Enums Detail

 The enums in this construct are intended to provide a way to reduce deployment time errors.
 Many of the L1 constructs will accept `string` however there are only certain valid options.

 ### AuthType

 Lattice Services can use IAM for Authentication or NONE.

 ### FixedResponse

 Provides valid HTTP Responses such as NOT_FOUND and OK.
 This is intended for using primarly with configuring default rules.
 This list may well need expanding

 ### HTTPMethods

 Valid HTTP Methods, these are used for constructing Rules.

 ### IpAddressType

 IPv4 and IPv6, used for creating rules

 ### MatchOperators

 Contains, Exact and Prefix used for creating rules

 ### PathMatchType

 Exact Prefix, used for creating path matches in rules.

 ### Protocol

 HTTP or HTTPS - used for creating rules.

-### PRotocolVersion
+### ProtocolVersion

 HTTP1, HTTP2 or GRPC - used for creating rules.

 ### RuleAccessMode

 Used for creating Authenticaiton Policy Access Modes.

 ### ServiceNetworkAccessMode

 Used for creating Authenticaiton Policy Access Modes.
 (Note a different set of options from RuleAccessMode)

 ### TargetTypes

 LAMBDA, IP, INSTANCE, ALB.
 Used for creating targets.

 ---

 ## FAQ